 - What is notification of habitual truancy?

-- Parents/guardians are asked to call the Student Office at 262-238-5620.
+- Parents/guardians are asked to call the Main Office at 262-238-5620.
 Please provide your child’s name, I.D. number, reason for the absence, and estimated length of absence.
 Written notes are not accepted.

-- For appointments, parents are asked to call the Student Office at 262-238-5620 prior to their child's departure from school.
-A student cannot leave school without a parent/guardian’s call to the Student Office providing permission for dismissal.
+- For appointments, parents are asked to call the Main Office at 262-238-5620 prior to their child's departure from school.
+A student cannot leave school without a parent/guardian’s call to the Main Office providing permission for dismissal.

-- The student must stop in the Student Office prior to his/her departure to pick up a “Leave School Pass.”
+- The student must stop in the Main Office prior to his/her departure to pick up a “Leave School Pass.”

-- Upon returning to school, the student must check in with the Student Office.
+- Upon returning to school, the student must check in with the Main Office.